xhd2015/xgo/runtime/mock/README.md

 - `MockMethodByName(instance, name, interceptor)` - for **unexported** method

-Under 99% circumstances, developer should use `Mock` as long as possible because it does not invovle hard coded name or package path.
+Under 99% circumstances, developer should use `Mock` as long as possible because it does not involve hard coded name or package path.

 The later two, `MockByName` and `MockMethodByName` are used where the target method cannot be accessed due to unexported, so they must be referenced by hard coded strings.